 Each Household Hazardous Waste (HHW) Collection site is open one day per month from 12 p.m. to 7 p.m. and the service is free.
-Waste must be dropped off only when a vehicle is present.
+Waste must be dropped off only when a Household Hazardous Waste Collection vehicle is present.

 Collection Site Rules

-Please be patient if there is a line.
-Our staff must look at each container to ensure it is placed with compatible materials.
+- Please be patient if there is a line.
+Our staff is working hard to ensure we safely dispose of your hazardous waste.

-Only small (no larger than trunk-sized) loads are accepted at the collection sites.
-There are limits on certain types of waste; please see accepted materials for those limits.
-Larger loads or major clean-out loads must be taken to the Hazardous Waste Facility at the Ada County Landfill.
-The facility is open Fridays and Saturdays from 8 am to 6 pm.
+- Larger loads, or major clean-out loads, must be taken to the Hazardous Waste Facility at the Ada County Landfill.
+The facility is open Fridays and Saturdays from 8 a.m. to 6 p.m.

 HHW Collection is closed on the following holidays:

 - Memorial Day

 - Christmas (Please note: if a collection site is open on Christmas Eve, the site will close early at 4:00 p.m.)